UGRiDUMass/ugriders.github.io/resource.md

 Instructions:                                               | [https://www.r-project.org/](https://www.r-project.org/)
 1. Downloading RStudio                                      | [https://www.rstudio.com/](https://www.rstudio.com/)
 2. Downloading git and making a github account              | [https://git-scm.com/](https://git-scm.com/)
-3. Cloning the ugrid repo from my github to your            |
-  local computer                                            | Register for Github (we no longer use git):
+3. Cloning the ugrid repo from my github to your            |  * Note we no longer use github... * local computer                                            | Register for Github:
 4. Making your own branch on the ugrid repo                 | [Github](https://github.com/)
 5. Connecting rstudio (and the `ugrid.Rproj`)               |
   with github                                               | Register for Slack: